agorakit/documentation/docs/install.md

 All those features together are hard to find, so people are obliged to use a VPS and setup everything themselves.
 This is a riskier proposal if you don't know how it works.

-We have been very successful with https://www.alwaysdata.com shared hosting (By the way they host free of charge the free instance of Agorakit at https://app.agorakit.org).
+We have been very successful with [Alwaysdata](https://www.alwaysdata.com) shared hosting.

+By the way they host free of charge [the free instance of Agorakit](https://app.agorakit.org).

 # Installation